CCG-CAS/CCG-CAS.github.io/protocols/gels.md

     alt="Electrical hazard"
     width='48'
     align='left'>
-Be aware that the gel power supplies themselves are a risk to your safety.
+Gel electrophoresis power supplies pose an electrical hazard.
 Even at 100 volts, they can deliver a lethal shock.
 Always be mindful of this when operating them.
-Some general guidelines to follow are:
     - Never use a gel box or cover that is cracked or has connectors that appear damaged.
     - Never handle the power supply with wet hands while it is plugged in.
     - Load your gel and secure the lid to the box before plugging in your power supply.